magoo/risk-measurement/docs/_sources/estimation/measurement.rst.txt

 Some thoughts on definitions:
 -----------------------------
-By it's :doc:`principles </principles>`, this documentation is opinionated on the usage of some risk language. *Estimations* are a form of approximation for any unknown value.
+By sticking to principles (See: :ref:`principles`), this documentation is opinionated on the usage of some risk language. *Estimations* are a form of approximation for any unknown value.
 A *forecast* is a an estimation of a value that doesn't exist yet.
 An estimate is not necessarily a forecast, but a forecast is an estimate.

 There are grey areas for these terms.
 For instance, an unknown quantity may also be a future value.
 These will be worked out as this documentation as opportunities to simplify may arise.
 The authors are already aware of industry conflicting definitions.